We Can Anticipate Your Strongest Strategy

 2. The degree to which the relocation will affect the noncustodial parent’s visitation with the child: Will the schedule in place no longer work or make a functional schedule impossible?

-3. The general reasons why the custodial parent wants to relocate: What arguments may go before the court as contact with extended family, economic stability and the parent’s employment opportunities are on the line?
+3. The general reasons why the custodial parent wants to relocate: What arguments may go before the court as contact with extended family, economic stability, and the parent’s employment opportunities are on the line?

 Relocation Impact Analysis

 Often, the focus of a decision comes down to whether the benefit to the child is so great that the potential risk to the noncustodial parent is outweighed.
-In other words, are there educational, cultural, medical or other benefits to the child of a relocation with one parent?
+In other words, are there educational, cultural, medical, or other benefits to the child of a relocation with one parent?
 Would the noncustodial parent’s relationship be negatively impacted, or will a change in the normal custodial schedule offer a solution?
+The resolution of a child relocation petition is often very fact-specific.
+Details such as the following must be considered:

 • The distance of the relocation